PetrochukM/HParams/README.md

 ### Configuring via the command line

-Additionally, this package supports configuration from the command line, see below -
+In case you want to change one variable at a time, this package supports configuration from the command line, for example:

 ```console
 foo@bar:~$ python example.py --sorted 'Args(reverse=True)'